fieryhenry/battlecats/README.md

 ## Prebuilt APKs

+NOTE: This app is very early in development and so it is basically unusable if you want to play the original game.
+It is mainly for people who want to help fix issues in the code or are interested in modding and want to test stuff out.

 Prebuilt APKs can be found in the [Releases](https://github.com/fieryhenry/battlecats/releases) section for the major versions once they are working.